Rahmakh1/Data-Analysis-of-Bank-Marketing-Campaign/README.md

 # Data-Analysis-of-Bank-Marketing-Campaign
-Python-based analysis of a bank marketing campaign, including data cleaning, EDA, feature engineering, and classification modeling (Logistic Regression, SVM) to understand customer behavior and generate actionable insights.
+A comprehensive data analysis of a bank marketing campaign using Python.
+This project includes data cleaning, exploratory data analysis, feature engineering, and classification modeling to understand customer behavior.
+Implemented models include Logistic Regression and Support Vector Classifier, with insights derived from numerical, categorical, social, and economic features.
+The repository demonstrates end-to-end data analysis workflow and interpretable results for informed decision-making.